-Luna brings an extensive volleyball coaching background to the Spartan program.
-He has been involved with a number of camps during the summer including serving as a court coach at TCU for most of their summer camps.
+Luna has an extensive volleyball coaching background.
+He has been involved with both Indoor and Beach USA High Performance National Team Selection Camps and Tryouts, as well a number of camps during the summer including serving as a court coach at TCU, Beach and Indoor camps in Texas, Florida, Wisconsin, and California.
 He also worked at John Paul II High School in Richardson, Texas, as a varsity assistant and junior varsity coach.
+Luna stays very involved in coaching education and has gone through his second Beach Coaching Accreditation Program (BCAP II).

 Luna began his coaching career in club volleyball with Club Max in the North Texas Region where he was the 15s National assistant coach.
 He coached for Texas Volleyball Training on the beach side and qualified multiple pairs for the beach nationals.